What are the major differences

 cholesterol than white and brown eggs?

-that these eggs were reported to be lower in cholesterol and higher in
+these eggs were reported to be lower in cholesterol and higher in

 nutritional value than other chicken eggs.
 William O. Cawley, Extension